Top 10 Greatest NFL Players of All Time

 It's funny that he's been playing less than Tom Brady, but yet he is way, way better in my mind.

-Not only do I think that he is the best LB of all time, but I also think he is the 2nd best player EVER behind Jerry Rice.
+Not only do I think that he is the best linebacker of all time, but I also think he is the second-best player ever behind Jerry Rice.
 He was awesome.
 Huge impact on the game.

 Best heart of all time.
-Greatest leader of all-time.
+Greatest leader of all time.
 Best defensive player of all time.
 Ray Lewis.
-2-time champion.
+Two-time champion.

 Probably the greatest athlete on the field at the time that he played.
 Best to ever play the hardest position on the field.